 Rossall Beach Group Meetings

-Why don’t you make this year the year you come and join the Rossall Beach Group?
+Why don’t you make this year the year you come and join Rossall Beach Residents and Community Group?

 In 2016 just short of 100 people were welcomed to a talk by local historian Ken Emery about the folklore and fact of lost villages and archaeological finds right off Rossall Beach at Cleveleys.
 This talk is being repeated later in 2018 so make sure you don’t miss it!

 The size of the audience was unexpected but very welcome, for what was probably the best meeting we’ve had.
 Other local experts also came along, and with the many enthusiasts who shared their own anecdotes and evidence, between us we had a fascinating insight into a lost world which turned out to be directly offshore from our very own beach.